Introduction to Graph Neural Networks for Machine Learning Engineers: Introduction to encoder-decoder models

 For each example, the input is a fixed matrix that provides a similarity statistic between any two nodes in $\mathcal N$ such as a weighted adjacency matrix.
 The output of these algorithms is a real vector (a feature vector) for each node describing the node's neighborhood structure, and taken together, they support some downstream machine learning task.

-The Laplacian eigenmaps algorithm is an early and successful nonlinear dimensionality reduction algorithm \cite{belkin2003laplacian}.
-Given a user-defined parameter $t > 0$, a weighted adjacency matrix, $W = (W_{i j})_{i, j \in \mathcal N}$, can be defined by \beq W_{i j} = W_{i j}(t) = \left\{
+The Laplacian eigenmaps algorithm is an early and successful nonlinear dimensionality reduction algorithm~\cite{belkin2003laplacian}.
+Given an attributed graph, $\graph$, and a parameter $t > 0$, we can define a weighted adjacency matrix, $W$, for $\graph$ by \beq W_{i j} = W_{i j}(t) = \left\{

-\right. \eeq In practice, the above weighted adjacency matrix is typically the input to the Laplacian eigenmaps algorithm, but a simple adjacency matrix or a $k$-nearest neighbor matrix may alternatively be inputs.
+\right. \eeq where $i,j\in\mathcal N$, the vectors $x_i,x_j\in R^\ell$ are the graph attributes, and $A$ is the adjacency matrix as described in~\eqref{graph_definition}.
+Usually the Laplacian eigenmaps algorithm uses $W$ as its input, but it can also also use $A$ or a $k$-nearest neighbor matrix.

-The Laplacian eigenmaps algorithm can be reformulated in terms of the encoder- decoder framework \cite{hamilton2017representation, hamilton2020graph}.
+The Laplacian eigenmaps algorithm can be reformulated in terms of the encoder- decoder framework~\cite{hamilton2017representation, hamilton2020graph}.
 Define the ground truth, decoder and loss functions by